How to Make a Christmas Tree Basket (Using a Woven Tree Collar)

-Do you love the idea of a Christmas tree in a basket as much as I do?
-I’ve always wanted to display my holiday tree nestled inside a sweet woven basket, but didn’t want to spend a fortune on some overpriced wicker creation.
-This year I discovered a simple trick to get the cozy large basket look using an affordable four-panel woven tree collar flipped upside down!
+Do you love the idea of a Christmas tree basket as much as I do?
+I've always wanted to display my holiday tree nestled inside a sweet woven basket, but didn't want to spend a fortune on some overpriced wicker creation.

 Content may contain affiliate links.
 When you shop the links, we receive a small commission at no cost to you.
 Thanks for supporting my small business.

-My Secret: Invert a Woven Tree Collar
+My Secret Hack: Invert a Woven Tree Collar

 I took a standard woven hyacinth tree collar and flipped it over so the widest part was now on top instead of the bottom.
 Suddenly, my collar transformed into a perfect makeshift basket for holding my Christmas tree!
 No one would ever suspect it started as an ordinary tree collar or that the bottom of the basket doesn't exist!